-We travel inland to Atherton Tablelands, a region that is off the beaten tourist trail but is a fantastic destination for nature lovers and adventure seekers.
+On our Adventure Tours we travel inland to Atherton Tablelands, a region that is off the beaten tourist trail but is a fantastic destination for nature lovers and adventure seekers.
 It is an ancient landscape 700 metres above sea level shaped by extinct volcanoes, with numerous crater lakes, waterfalls, National Parks and a world-heritage rainforest.
-This is a contrast to the coastal vibes of Airlie Beach and The Whitsunday Islands, but gives you the opportunity to discover some of the natural wonders of the region, including Millaa Millaa falls, Lake Tinaroo and Lake Eacham.
+This is a contrast to the coastal vibes of Airlie Beach, The Whitsundays and Magnetic Islands, but gives you the opportunity to discover some of the natural wonders of the region, including Millaa Millaa falls, Lake Tinaroo and Lake Eacham.

 Population: 26,488